 Using inherently power-hungry AC appliances needs a lot of battery juice.
 The solar panels or engine’s alternator needs to recharge them, so you don’t end up with flat batteries.

-A fundamental aspect of sizing an inverter for your camper is understanding how the component integrates with your entire electrical system.
+A fundamental aspect of sizing an RV inverter is understanding how the component integrates with your entire electrical system.

 Understanding your overall energy demands is critical, along with making sure you have a large enough battery bank to meet that need and the means of recharging the batteries to keep your supply flowing.